RoySegall/apps_entity_restrictions/README.md

 Your [restful](http://drupal.org/project/restful) endpoints could also benefit from the logic of Apps entity restrictions.
 You'd need to enable the module `Apps entity restrictions Restful`.
-The module come with the trait `AppsEntityRestrictionsRestfulTrait` and your endpoint need to use this trait is needed for two reasons:
+The module come with the trait `AppsEntityRestrictionsRestfulTrait` and your endpoints would need to use this trait for two reasons:
   * Add to the access method the entity access logic of Apps entity restrictions.
   * Add to each public field definition from `parent::publicFieldsInfo` a callback